Executive Summary

 One Decision

-Congressional bills raise awareness, compel analysis, and accumulate political support.
+Reports, Congressional bills raise awareness, compel analysis, and accumulate political support.
 They do not authorise recognition.
 In Zivotofsky v.
 Kerry, the Supreme Court held that the President has exclusive constitutional authority to recognise foreign sovereigns.
 The Library of Congress account confirms that no congressional vote is required.